Bina Das: Death

-After the death of her husband, Das led a lonely life in Rishikesh and died in anonymity.
-Her dead body was recovered from the roadside on 26 December 1986 in a partially decomposed state.
+After the death of her husband, Das led a lonely life in Rishikesh and died in anonymity and penury.
+Her dead body was found on the roadside on 26 December 1986 in a partially decomposed state.
 It was found by the passing crowd.
 The police were informed and it took them a month to determine her identity.

 An alternate report by the current relatives of Bina Das says she was found unconscious at a bus stand and was taken to hospital by the police, where she died the next day.
 This was stated in a documentary on Bina Das broadcast on 26 December 2021 on DD Bangla.

 Legacy and awards

 Her sister Kalyani Bhattacharjee edited a book called Bengal Speaks (published in 1944), and dedicated it to her.

 Das won the Padma Shri award in 1960 for her "Social Work".

 In 2012, Das and Pritilata Waddedar were conferred the Graduation Certificates posthumously by Calcutta University, nearly 80 years after British government withheld them.